 - StartDate

 - ▶ EndDate

 - ▶ ZenonEffectivePeriod

-- ZenonWeeklySchedule
+- ▶ ZenonWeeklySchedule

 - ▶ ZenonExceptionSchedule

 The setting of the parameters of the WPF element are visualized in zenon in the WPF links properties group of the WPF element.
-In doing so, each WPF linking is displayed with a separate subnode or property overview.
+In doing so, each WPF linking is displayed with a separate subnode or overview of properties.